-The Operations Management major allows students to tailor their interests in either line or staff positions in concert with any firm or industry including manufacturing, consulting, distribution and financial operations.
-The Operations Management major offers career opportunities in consulting or in corporate positions in specialties such as strategic planning, merchandising, materials management, financial management, and audit and quality assurance.
+The operations management major focuses on improving the internal processes of an organization with skills such as process analysis, project management, and quality assurance.
+This degree offers career opportunities in consulting or in corporate specialty positions such as operations, processes, materials management, and quality assurance.
 It is a perfect complement as a second major to functional areas such as finance, accounting, and marketing.